 Roseola does not usually cause complications.
 However, some infants may experience seizures (febrile convulsions) if their temperature becomes very high.
 In rare instances the illness can cause swelling of the lymph nodes, liver and spleen.
 Very rarely, inflammation of the brain (encephalitis) can occur.

 Roseola is of particular concern in people with weakened immune systems, such as those who have recently received a bone marrow or organ transplant.
-They have a higher risk of developing potentially serious complications from the infection, such as pneumonia or encephalitis.
+They have a higher risk of developing potentially serious complications from the infection, such as pneumonia

 Further information and support